matthew-tfs/mjcb.io/content/blog/00011-openssh-client-and-openssh-server-on-windows.md

 ### Command Line Services ###

-To start the OpenSSH Server services and enable them to run automatically, there are a few command that you will need to run.
+To start the OpenSSH Server services and enable them to run automatically, there are a few commands that you will need to run.
 To do this, open an elevated PowerShell console and run the following commands to start the OpenSSH Server:

 ```powershell
 Start-Service sshd